-Finally, we explore the use of logical qubits as a tool in quantum simulation, probing entanglement properties of our fast scrambling circuits, potentially related to complex systems such as black holes.

-In particular, we use a Bell-basis measurement made on two copies of the quantum state (Fig. 6a), which is a powerful tool that can efficiently extract many properties of an unknown state 21,22,52.
-With this two-copy technique, in Fig. 6b, we plot the measured entanglement entropy in the scrambled system.
-We observe a characteristic Page curve associated with a maximally entangled, highly scrambled, but globally pure state.
-These measurements also reveal a final state purity of 0.74(3), compared with the measured XEB of 0.616(7) in Fig. 5f, consistent with the XEB being a good proxy for the final state fidelity.
-Despite postselection overhead, we find that error detection greatly improves signal to noise here, as near-zero entropies are exponentially faster to measure (Extended Data Fig. 9).
+Finally, we explore the use of logical qubits as a tool in quantum simulation, probing entanglement properties of our fast scrambling circuits, potentially related to complex systems such as black holes [19, 50].
+In particular, we utilize a Bell-basis measurement made on two copies of the quantum state (Fig. 6a), which is a powerful tool that can efficiently extract many properties of an unknown state [21, 22, 51].
+With this two-copy technique, in Fig. 6b we plot the measured entanglement entropy in the scrambled system.
+We observe a characteristic Page curve [50] associated with a maximally entangled, highly scrambled, but globally pure state.
+These measurements also reveal a final state purity of 0.74(3), compared to the measured XEB of 0.616(7) in Fig. 5f, consistent with XEB being a good proxy for the final state fidelity.
+Despite postselection overhead, we find error detection significantly improves signal-to-noise here, as near-zero entropies are exponentially faster to measure (ED Fig. 9).

-Two-copy measurements can also be used to simultaneously extract information about all 4N Pauli strings.
-Using this property and an analysis technique known as Bell difference sampling, we experimentally evaluate and directly verify the amount of additive Bell magic in our circuits as a function of the number of applied logical CCZs (Fig. 6c).
+Two-copy measurements can also be used to simultaneously extract information about all 4^N Pauli strings [22].
+Using this property and an analysis technique known as Bell difference sampling [52] we experimentally evaluate and directly verify the amount of additive Bell magic [52] in our circuits as a function of number of applied logical CCZs (Fig. 6c).
 This measurement of magic, associated with non-Clifford operations, quantifies the number of T gates (assuming decomposition into T) required to realize the quantum state by observing the probability that sampled Pauli strings commute with each other (see Methods).
-Moreover, combining encoded qubits and two-copy measurement
+Moreover, combining encoded qubits and twocopy measurement allows for additional error mitigation techniques.
+As an example, Fig. 6d shows the measured absolute expectation values of all 412 logical Pauli strings with sliding-scale error detection.
+Since in the two-copy measurements, for each error detection threshold we also measure the overall system purity, we can extrapolate our expectation values to the case of unit-purity (zeronoise) [53].
+This procedure evaluates the averaged Pauli expectation values to $\approx 10\%$ relative precision of the ideal theoretical values spanning several orders of magnitude (Methods).